stuk4/react-typewritter/readme.md

 # React Typewriter

-This library is an implementation of a typewriter effect using React.
+This library is an implementation of a typewriter effect.

 ## Usage